 ICC Chapters are groups of code officials and industry related professionals run by volunteers who support and promote the mission and goals of the Council.
 Chapters create partnerships with members of the building community, and increase public awareness about the value of code officials in our everyday lives.
-They provide significant support for the code development process, I-Code adoptions and other important Code Council initiatives such as Building Safety Month, the Code of Honor program sponsored by the International Code Council Foundation and the Raising the Profile campaign.
+They provide significant support for the code development process, I-Code adoptions and other important Code Council initiatives such as Building Safety Month, the Code of Honor scholarship program and the Raising the Profile campaign.

 An important objective of an ICC Chapter is to develop and advance members professional abilities in the administration of the International Codes.
 Other activities include:

 - Educational seminars and training